What is a transaction type calculation?

 • Requires formula: NO

-Calculates gross consideration as total consideration before fees:
+Calculates gross consideration as total consideration before fees in settlement currency:

 Instrument type